ryanflorence/react-training/lessons/06-sprinkles-of-react.md

 Iterative Changes
 -----------------

-Its easy to imagine taking a small workflow on a page and writing it in React, and then another, and another, and another until a good portion of the page is in React.
+It's easy to imagine taking a small workflow on a page and writing it in React, and then another, and another, and another until a good portion of the page is in React.
 At that point, you can start merging the components into other components until the whole page is a React